leonardomendix/docs/content/en/docs/studio/checks/consistency-errors/consistency-errors-navigation.md

 ## 1 Introduction

 In this document, we explain how to solve the most common consistency errors that can occur when configuring navigation in Mendix Studio.
-For more information on navigation, see .
+For more information on navigation, see [Navigation Document](/studio/navigation/).

 An example of a consistency error is when you set a page that has a data view as a menu item.